1. Rules of Golf

 12. Tour Final

-12.1 A competitor’s best seven Order of Merit scores will count towards qualification for the Tour Final
+12.1 A competitor’s best nine Order of Merit scores will count towards qualification for the Tour Final

 12.2 After the last event of the season prior to the Tour Final the following competitors will qualify for the Tour Final: